C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 [ANNO](http://anno.onb.ac.at/anno-suche#searchMode=simple&from=1)(DE)
 [Zeitungsportal DDR-Presse[(http://zefys.staatsbibliothek-berlin.de/ddr-presse/) (DE)

+Complete the table in your template with the answers to the following questions:
+- What type of institution carried out the digitisation? public/private, for commercial/academic/preservation purpose?
+- How can you access these collections?
+- Is a subscription needed?
+- Is there distant access or is it limited to the premisses of the institution?
+- Is there a dedicated interface for the digitised newspapers or is the interface common to other sources, such as books and images?
+- Where do the titles come from?
+- In which languages are they available?
+- Are there some special sub-collections?
+- What information is provided on each individual title by the institution?

 Selection
 - Which titles have been digitised?
 Identify the titles that are available at your local library and which one where digitised?